Functional equation for LC-functions with even or odd modulator: Applications

 \section{Applications}

-This section presents two examples of LC-functions with modulators of distinct parities, illustrating \fullref{Theorem}{t:Spe_Val_LC_fun_FC_fun}.
+This section presents two examples of LC-functions with modulators of distinct parities, illustrating Theorem~\ref{t:Spe_Val_LC_fun_FC_fun}.
 We explicitly derive the values of these functions at even or odd positive integers, according to the parity of their modulators.